mikrdgz/recharge-docs/docs/bigcommerce-checkout.md

-# BigCommerce Checkout
+# BigCommerce Fast Checkout
 The ReCharge hosted checkout is the fastest to launch and is proven at scale with high conversion.
+You can customize it to match your storefront.
+ReCharge also integrates with many major tax, shipping, and other providers.

+Out-of-the-box a BigCommerce store will direct customers to the Recharge hosted checkout page.
+The Recharge storefront JavaScript performs this redirect.

+## Functionality
+* **Checkout button** - Our JavaScript will replace the BigCommerce checkout button to pass cart data to Recharge.
+* **Cart** - Our storefront JavaScript adds product subscription information to cart.
+We use BigCommerce's [Cart API](https://developer.bigcommerce.com/api-reference/storefront/carts) to retrieve cart data, then call local storage for ReCharge subscription info and combine the two before `POST`ing combined data to ReCharge.
+* **Checkout flow** - Carts will go to ReCharge checkout where we process both subscription and one-time only carts.
 Our checkout can be customized to match your storefront and we integrate with many major tax, shipping, and other providers.
-Waiting to consider building a customized Customer Portal until after the subscription program grows in size is the recommended path.

-The out of the box functionality is to use the Recharge hosted checkout.
-The Recharge storefront javascript performs a redirect which takes users from the BigCommerce storefront to a Recharge checkout web page.

-To get the out of the box Recharge functionality working, Purchase/Install Recharge for Big Commerce and perform General Configuration of Recharge.

-Additional information is included below highlight how this works:
-* Checkout button - our javascript files will replace the checkout button to pass the cart over to Recharge
-  * Subscription information on items is added to cart via our storefront javascript (additional information here Common/Expected FE Functionality)
-* Checkout flow - Carts will go to Recharge checkout where both subscription and one time only product carts can be processed.
-The Recharge hosted checkout is the fastest to launch and is proven at scale with high conversion.
-Our checkout can be customized to match your storefront and we integrate with many major tax, shipping, and other providers.
-* Checkout handoff - pricing, quantity, sku, product weights, custom tax codes, subscription frequency are all handed off to Recharge checkout page
+* **Checkout handoff** - Product information such as pricing, quantity, sku, product weights, custom tax codes, subscription frequency are all handed off to ReCharge checkout page
-* Cart clearing - after a checkout is completed on Recharge, the cart is removed on BigCommerce so that when the customer returns to the BigCommerce storefront the cart contents are not still present
+* **Cart clearing** - after a checkout is completed on ReCharge, the cart is removed on BigCommerce so the customer returns to the BigCommerce storefront with an empty cart.